By David Joel Miller

 This does not mean you should knock down that last one and then drive home as fast as possible before it hits you.
 What it should tell you is that a whole lot of physical features will conspire to take your blood alcohol level above where you think it is.

 One other Alcohol factor can get you.

-Drinking energy drinks, strong coffee, and a little eye opener.
+Drinking energy drinks, strong coffee, and a little eye-opener.
 People do stimulants, legal and illegal kinds.
 And then they feel that they are alert enough to drive.
 Just like the person who has developed tolerance you may feel OK but given a test of reaction time or judgment you will probably fail.
-Missing a point on a video game is not big deal.
+Missing a point in a video game is not big deal.
 Feeling OK and then driving and hurting yourself or others, that is a really big deal.

 So there are some reasons why you may be drunker than you think you are and why one person can drink more than you and dot get drunk but you may need to drink less or not at all to avoid the consequences of high blood alcohol contents.

 Want to sign up for my mailing list?